pdiakumis/rock/README.md

     [FACETS](https://github.com/mskcc/facets),
     [TitanCNA](https://github.com/gavinha/TitanCNA) or
     [PURPLE](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator).
     The OmicCircos R package is used.
+You can also use the Perl circos tool for Manta with CNVkit.

   - Create CNV profiles in horizontal facets for multiple samples or callers (piano plots).
 Can also zoom into specific chromosomes, and